top of page

 Search

-“See how calm the water is… how the lake is like glass today?”
-The duck says in my imagination. ….
-“Can you feel how soft and quiet the air is?”… (long pause) Don’t forget to fall in love with all this,” the duck says .
+“See how calm the water is?
+How the lake is like glass today?”
+The duck seemed to say in my imagination. … “Can you feel how soft and quiet the air is?”… (long pause) “Don’t forget to fall in love with all this,” the duck continued.
 “Lean back.
 You have time.”

 Only I couldn't hear him because I wasn’t done with this list.
 Besides, he never quite understood how important my list was.

-But today I could hear my dad’s voice speaking through soft water because I was too tired to fuss, too quiet to think, too slow and too still to do anything but hear words wrapped in the beauty of a duck, “Don’t forget to fall in love, or you’ll lose the plot.” he says one last time as he swims away.
+But today, I could hear my dad’s voice speaking through soft water because I was too tired to fuss, too quiet to think, too slow and too still to do anything but hear words wrapped in the beauty of a duck: “Don’t forget to fall in love, or you’ll lose the plot.” he says one last time as he swims away.

 There I sat, a soft body glistening in the morning sun, finally realizing this is all my dad ever wanted for me.